-Day 5, March 20: Darachu to Gelephu
+Day 6, November 12: Darachu to Gelephu

-Today we descend through cool broadleaf forests to the tropical region of Gelephu, but before leaving Darachu we'll look for the much sought after Beautiful Nuthatch.
-Other possibilities here include Darkthroated Thrush, Lesser Necked-laced Laughingthrush, Lesser and Greater Racket-tailed Drongos, and Lesser and Greater Yellow-naped Woodpeckers.
-We will spend plenty of time birding in this pristine forest until we arrive in the Plains of Sarpang.
+Today we descend through cool broadleaf forests to the tropical region of Gelephu, but before leaving Darachu we'll bird the rich forests along the road as we look for the much sought after Beautiful Nuthatch.
+Other possibilities here include Dark-throated Thrush, Lesser Necked-laced Laughingthrush, Lesser and Greater Racket-tailed Drongos, and Lesser and Greater Yellow-naped Woodpeckers.
+We'll spend plenty of time birding in this pristine forest until we arrive in the Plains of Sarpang.
 From Sarpang, we'll drive through the flattest region of Bhutan.
 The 20 mile stretch of road will provide us the best opportunity to add the birds typical of the Indian Plains to our list.
 The possibilities include, Black-headed and Maroon Orioles, Indian Roller, Jungle Babbler, Hill and Jungle Mynas, four species of parrot, Red-collared Dove, Indian Pond-Heron, Wreathed, Pied Hornbill, and Great Hornbill, Red Junglefowl, Indian Peafowl, and Flame-backed Woodpecker.
 Gelephu is the main town in the district of Sarpang and one of the three main entry points into Bhutan from India.